localstack/awscli-local/README.md

 ## Change Log

+* v0.21: Use placeholder credentials and region only if Boto cannot not find them
 * v0.20: Small fixes for Python 2.x backward compatibility
 * v0.19: Patch botocore to skip adding `data-` host prefixes to endpoint URLs
 * v0.18: Pass `SYSTEMROOT` env variable to fix "_Py_HashRandomization_Init" error on Windows